Skip to content

 Symbols of common units

 Some common units expressed with a specialization of the common_unit class template need special printing rules for their symbols.
-As they represent a minimum set of common units resulting from the addition or subtraction of multiple quantities, we print all of them as a scaled version of the source unit.
-For example the following:
+As they represent a minimum set of equivalent common units resulting from the addition or subtraction of multiple quantities, we print all of them as a scaled version of the source unit.
+For example, the following:

 std::cout << 1 * km + 1 * mi << "\n";